 Universal credit: Passported benefits

-The extent to which eligibility to Universal Credit passports the claimant(s), and their household, to other ‘passported’ benefits, such as free school meals and health costs remains under review.
-The expectation is that entitlement to passported benefits will be withdrawn as earnings increase, although the exact mechanism and whether it will be consistent between different passported benefits is yet to be announced.
+The extent to which eligibility to Universal Credit passports the claimant(s), and their household, to other ‘passported’ benefits, such as free school meals and health costs is constantly changing as more claimants enter the system.

-Each Government department will be setting its own criteria and therefore advisers will need to check the latest information for the relevant passported benefit.
+Each Government department sets its own criteria and therefore advisers will need to check the latest information for the relevant passported benefit.

 The following links are to information and announcements about the different passported benefits: